NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/mac.md

 5. Neurodesk is ready to use!
 Click "What's next?" on the left of this page for further instructions.

 {{< alert >}}
-We recommend to use Chrome over Firefox as it has an option to hide the Toolbar in full screen mode (go to the the menu bar, click on View, and uncheck "Always Show Toolbar in Full Screen").
-This allows for Neurodesktop to truly occupy the whole of your screen.
-{{< /alert >}}

-{{< alert >}}
 The browser can be closed anytime, and Neurodesktop will continue to run in the background.
-To reconnect to Neurodesktop, simply start over from step 2 above.
+To reconnect to Neurodesktop, simply start over from step 3 above.
 {{< /alert >}}